eliaferrari/EventFinder/README.md

 ## Project Structure:
-main.html:     Basic acess with home page form.js:       Contain the JavaScript code for the creating of the Leaflet map and the operations
+main.html:     Basic acess with home page.

+form.js:       Contain the JavaScript code for the creating of the Leaflet map and the operations.

-Geodatabase_PgAdmin:    Backup of the database with some 2020 events in Switzerland
+Geodatabase_PgAdmin:    Backup of the database with some 2020 events in Switzerland.